-Exhibit Number Description 2.1 Agreement and Plan of Merger, dated April [], 2015, among National Western Life Insurance Company, a Colorado corporation, National Western Life Group, Inc., a Delaware corporation, and NWLIC MergerCo.
+Description Agreement and Plan of Merger, dated April[], 2015, among National Western Life Insurance Company, a Colorado corporation, National Western Life Group, Inc., a Delaware corporation, and NWLIC MergerCo.
 Inc. (Attached as Annex I to the proxy statement/prospectus included in this registration statement and incorporated herein by reference).
-2 1 Form of Doctoted Contificate of Incompanion of National Western Life Course Inc. of Delauser 3.1 Form of Restated Certificate of Incorporation of National Western Life Group, Inc., a Delaware corporation (Attached as Annex II to the proxy statement/prospectus included in this registration statement and incorporated herein by reference).
-3.2 Bylaws of National Western Life Group, Inc., a Delaware corporation (Attached as Annex III to the proxy statement/prospectus included in this registration statement and incorporated herein by reference).
-3.3 Restated Articles of Incorporation of National Western Life Insurance Company dated April 10, 1968 (incorporated by reference to Exhibit 3(a) to the Company's Form 10-K for the year ended December 31, 1995).
-3.4 Amendment to the Articles of Incorporation of National Western Life Insurance Company dated July 29, 1971 (incorporated by reference to Exhibit 3(b) to the Company's Form 10-K for the year ended December 31, 1995).
+Form of Restated Certificate of Incorporation of National Western Life Group, Inc., a Delaware corporation (Attached as Annex II to the proxy statement/prospectus included in this registration statement and incorporated herein by reference).
+Bylaws of National Western Life Group, Inc., a Delaware corporation (Attached as Annex III to the proxy statement/prospectus included in this registration statement and incorporated herein by reference).
+Restated Articles of Incorporation of National Western Life Insurance Company dated April 10, 1968 (incorporated by reference to Exhibit 3(a) to the Company's Form 10-K for the year ended December 31, 1995).
+Amendment to the Articles of Incorporation of National Western Life Insurance Company dated July 29, 1971 (incorporated by reference to Exhibit 3(b) to the Company's Form 10-K for the year ended December 31, 1995).